vectorclash/image-optimizer/README.md

 # Image Optimizer

-A powerful command-line tool for batch optimizing PNG and JPG images to meet specific file size targets.
-Perfect for web developers, designers, and anyone who needs to ensure images stay under a certain file size limit.
+A powerful command-line tool for batch optimizing PNG and JPG images with quality-based or size-based optimization.
+Perfect for web developers, designers, and anyone who needs to compress images while maintaining excellent visual quality.

 ## Features

-- **Smart Optimization**: Binary search algorithm finds optimal quality settings
-- **Safety Margin**: Built-in 1KB safety margin ensures files stay under target (accounts for filesystem overhead)
+- **Quality-First Optimization**: Default mode compresses images at 85-95 quality for excellent results
+- **Optional Size Targeting**: Specify a target file size when needed (e.g., 40KB) with binary search algorithm
+- **Smart Compression**: Uses MozJPEG for JPGs and lossy palette compression for PNGs
 - **Batch Processing**: Process multiple images at once with wildcard patterns
-- **Target File Sizes**: Default 40KB, fully customizable
 - **Format Support**: PNG and JPG/JPEG with format-specific optimization
-- **Aggressive Fallback**: Automatically tries lower quality levels and metadata stripping for stubborn files
+- **Aggressive Fallback**: When size-targeting, automatically tries lower quality levels and metadata stripping
 - **Safe by Default**: Creates `optimized` folder in source directory, preserving originals
 - **Recursive Processing**: Process entire directory trees
 - **Detailed Reports**: See original vs optimized sizes, quality used, and savings